adityaras/reddit-flair-detector/README.md

 ```

 Voila!
 You are done!
-The App should now start running locally (generally) at port 5000, in your localhost.
+The App should now start running locally  at port 5000 (generally), in your localhost.

 Note: